sjackrel/Biofuel-genomics/README.md

 - Link to the rendered code file for production of all figures and statistical analyses:

-This is the repository for the manuscript "Genomic evidence that biodiversity can help optimize the quantity and quality of algal biomass for biocrude" written by Sara L. Jackrel, Anita Narwani, Bastian Bentlage, Bobby Levine, David C. Hietala, Phillip E. Savage, Todd H. Oakley, Vincent J. Denef, and Bradley J. Cardinale.
+This is the repository for the manuscript "Ecological Engineering Helps Maximize Function in Algal Oil Production" written by Sara L. Jackrel, Anita Narwani, Bastian Bentlage, Bobby Levine, David C. Hietala, Phillip E. Savage, Todd H. Oakley, Vincent J. Denef, and Bradley J. Cardinale.